AdobeDocs/experience-manager-cloud-service.es-ES/help/journey-headless/developer/update-your-content.md

 Assets can have multiple renditions.
 These are typically exposed as child entities, one exception being a thumbnail rendition, which is exposed as a link of type `thumbnail` ( `rel="thumbnail"`).
 -->

-## API HTTP de recursos y fragmentos de contenido {#assets-http-api-content-fragments}
+## API HTTP de Recursos y fragmentos de contenido {#assets-http-api-content-fragments}

-Los fragmentos de contenido se utilizan para envíos sin encabezado y un fragmento de contenido es un tipo especial de recurso.
-Se utilizan para acceder a datos estructurados, como textos, números, fechas, entre otros.
+Los fragmentos de contenido se utilizan para entregas sin encabezado y un fragmento de contenido es un tipo de recurso especial.
+Se utilizan para acceder a datos estructurados, como textos, números y fechas, entre otros.

 <!--
 As there are several differences to *standard* assets (such as images or audio), some additional rules apply to handling them.